dwp/govuk-casa/docs/field-validation.md

 };
 ```

-And then we'd might pull this into the page meta object as so:
+And then we might pull this into the page meta object as so:

 ```javascript
 // definitions/pages.js